babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 (1 row affected)
 ```

-- As a similtar e.g., the below command will access to the database through `sqlcmd` client:
+- If you're a sqlcmd user, the following command will access the database with a `sqlcmd` client:

 ```sh
 sqlcmd -S localhost -U babelfish_user -P 12345678
 ```

-> `mssql-tools` does not have _arm64_ packages.
+> Note that `mssql-tools` does not support _arm64_ packages.